banjoh/local-image-registries/README.md

 # zot-mtls-nginx
-Simple docker example file to run zot registry with nginx with mtls
+Simple docker example to run zot registry with nginx reverse proxy with mtls

 ### Usage
 - Start the docker container using the commands below